 Sales people thrive on open and clear communication, particularly when it comes to rewards and benefits.
 Make it obvious what your team need to do to receive bonuses and clearly detail incentives to candidates before they accept a role.
 Similarly, if you offer benefits such as flexible work conditions, company cars and social events, promote this during the application process and share details on your company website and social media.
 This all adds up to present a positive picture of your workplace.

 Improve your candidate experience

 Your candidate experience is all part of your overall employer branding.
 It starts when candidates first come across you and start interacting.
 How easy is the process from visiting your website through to applying for jobs and attending interviews?
 Are you communicating regularly and setting clear expectations?
 Can potential sales people find all the information they need on your careers site?
-With 83% of candidates saying a negative interview experience can change their mind about a role or company they had previously liked, it’s important you capture and maintain the interest and attention of sales people right the way through the application process.
+A negative interview experience can change their mind about a role or company they had previously liked, it’s important you capture and maintain the interest and attention of sales people right the way through the application process.

 Consider your existing employees

 When it comes to attracting new talent, never underestimate the power of your existing sales people.
 Happy employees are your greatest asset and can go a long way in helping to develop your employer brand.
 Ask your top sales people to share positive reviews on online forums such as Facebook, LinkedIn and Glassdoor, and see if they’ll contribute to blogs, videos or testimonials on your site.
 Adding a human face to your careers information can significantly help with candidate attraction, and if your sales people can act as brand ambassadors in their own networks, that’s even better.

 Take the next step